Bjarnabofar/tictactoe/Design_report.md

 Hulda Lilja Hannesdóttir<br />
 Magnús Þorsteinsson<br />
 Þórhildur Þorleiksdóttir<br />

+##Design description
+We use html and jQuery for the web app, and java for the buisness logic.

 ##The class diagram for tictactoe
 To get a good overview and to make sure that all members would